bkelemen-pitech/my-potential-palm-tree/Docs/API-layer.md

 ## API layer
 This application consists of several APIs.
+In general this application will communicate with `Beprems`
 ### Unprotected APIs
 The unprotected APIs are used for authenticating the user into the application.
 [Authentication flow](./Authentification/Authentication.md)